 There was not much information about undocumented Z80 and ZX features in the early 90s, thus it was not a perfect emulator in that sense.
 In spite of this, it could run a number of well-known ZX games completely.
 As a curiosity, it included a Z80 disassembler to examine on-the-fly the program being executed, as shown in the figure, and also a Z80 register explorer to watch and change the CPU registers.

-They were three the versions of NUTRIA developed from 1991 to 1994.
-The second one (NUTRIA-2) was able to work with colours by using the 320x200 MCGA mode (256 colors) of a conventional VGA card, but did not emulate the ZX border.
-The third version (NUTRIA-3, see figure below) removed the fixed-on-screen control menu, substituting it by a full graphical interface written in C that hid while emulating, thus solving the border problem.
+Two more versions of NUTRIA were developed.
+The second one (NUTRIA-2), completed in October 1994, was able to work with colours by using the 320x200 MCGA mode (256 colors) of a conventional VGA card, but did not emulate the ZX border.
+The third version was ready in November 1994 (NUTRIA-3, see figure below): it removed the fixed-on-screen control menu, substituting it by a full graphical interface written in C that hid while emulating, thus solving the border problem.
 This one substituted the integrated disassembler by an instrumentation of the emulator to gather statistical information from the execution of machine instructions of the Z80.
 Still a fourth version was developed in 2002, derived from the third one and recovering the disassembler and some monitoring options that were absent in previous versions; NUTRIA-4 was intended for improving the emulation by debugging the internals of the algorithms, thus it is not considered to be an application for the public.

 In summary, the main limitations of the last public version (NUTRIA-3) are its still incomplete support for undocumented features and the need of conversion of the ZX games from standard file formats to the ones used by NUTRIA (the standards are standard only now!).
 Two small programs were developed to provide some limited conversion capabilities (from .SNA and SP formats).
 Also, when running the emulators in VirtualBox, I have detected the execution of some invalid 286 instructions in some programs, but this bug, probably hidden in the code since the first version of the emulator, does not have any influence when executing on a real MS-DOS machine.